tanteckfang/tp/docs/UserGuide.md

 |-----------|--------------------------------------------------------------------|
 | **After** | ![sort_course_size_ascending](images/SortCourseAscending.png)      |

-In both cases, students with the same number of courses taken are arranged by their names in alphabetical order.
+In both cases, students with the same number of courses taken are arranged by their names similar to the `sort name` command below.

 [Back to Table of Contents](#table-of-contents)